 Another test that patients and PCPs may hear about is Cologuard (FIT-fecal DNA), an at-home product that combines FIT to detect blood in the stool with a DNA component.
 The guidelines currently consider Cologuard (FIT-fecal DNA every three years) among the tier 2 testing options due to disadvantages that include decreased specificity in patients older than 65, high cost relative to the standard FIT, and higher relative costs related to higher number of colonoscopies per test.
 The higher false positivity rate in older patients can lead to significant anxiety as well as the stress of cost from an unnecessary diagnostic colonoscopy in which the patient often has a copay since this is no longer considered a screening procedure.
 We are always glad to answer questions that patients or PCPs have about any options, but ultimately we follow tier 1 recommendations as set forth by the Multi-Society Guidelines and American Society for Gastrointestinal Endoscopy.

 Getting back to the standard FIT, one issue that we’ve been trying to address is to close the loop between patients taking a test and getting it back to their physician.
 We found that 10% to 30% of standard FIT tests were not leading to colonoscopy, even if the test came back positive for colorectal cancer.
-Our FIT KIT campaign has the goal of increasing the rate of return to colonoscopy after a positive FIT.
+We have done FIT KIT campaigns with the goal of increasing the rate of return to colonoscopy after a positive FIT.

-KF: A screening colonoscopy is performed in a patient without any symptoms for purposes of preventative care.
+Dr. Katie Farah: A screening colonoscopy is performed in a patient without any symptoms for purposes of preventive care.
 A diagnostic colonoscopy is guided by the patient's symptoms and/or abnormal imaging, or positive FIT.
 An example would be a CAT scan showing an abnormality in the colon, which would be investigated by performing a colonoscopy.

 A screening colonoscopy is recommended for individuals at a specified age, even if they feel perfectly fine.
 It is used in an effort to detect and prevent colorectal cancer before symptoms develop.
 The timing of the screening is determined by the patient’s age and risk profile.
 The guidelines are set to maximize the risk-benefit ratio based on their risk factors.